AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Rights Management service, see the following Quick Starts:

-* “Quick Start (SOAP): Searching for events using the Java API”
+* “Quick Start (SOAP): Searching for events using the Java API"

 ### Search for events using the web service API {#search-for-events-using-the-web-service-api}